-prolonged exclusive breastfeeding without vitamin D supplementation of nonwhite children in higher latitudes, extensive use of sunscreens; increased indoor stay, increasing atmospheric pollution and darker skin increase the risk.
+prolonged exclusive breastfeeding without vitamin D supplementation of nonwhite children in higher latitudes, extensive use of sunscreens; increased indoor stay, increasing atmospheric pollution and darker skin increases the risk.

 Iron deficiency causes vitamin D deficiency and the two may occur together in this age group.

-The contribution of the sun to vitamin D synthesis depends on latitude, season, exposure to direct sunlight, and skin colour
+The contribution of the sun to vitamin D synthesis depends on latitude, season, exposure to direct sunlight, and skin color

 Latitude and season